 Why do we need Affect Regulation?

 As stated elsewhere, our Autonomic Nervous System (ANS) can get out of hand: when it does, we can jump out of our Window of Tolerance to implement extreme ‘solutions’ such as catastrophising and chaos.
-These ’emergency’ responses can have a place; initiating the anger that might get us going.
+These ’emergency’ responses have a place; they initiate the anger that might get us going.
 However, this needs to be a temporary and brief reaction.

 When our less smart and older sibling, underneath the Cerebral Cortex – and the amygdala in particular – senses a TRIGGER – a risk or some danger – it reacts instantly to prepare us to defend ourselves and/or to escape.